Rim-El-Ballouli/Rim-El-Ballouli.github.io/research.md

 self-adaptive systems.
 Self-configuration is the capability of reconfiguring automatically and dynamically in response to changes.
 This may include installing, integrating, removing and composing/decomposing system elements.
-This thesis introduces the Dr-BIP framework, an extension of the BIP framework for modeling self-configuring systems that relies on a model-based and component & connector approach to prescribe systems.
-The combination of both of these approaches exploits the benefits of each.
+We  introduce the Dr-BIP framework, an extension of the BIP framework for modeling self-configuring systems that relies on a model-based and component & connector approach to prescribe systems.

 A Dr-BIP system model is a runtime model which captures the running system at three different levels of abstraction namely behavior, configuration, and configuration variants.
-The system’s configuration is captured by component and connectors.
-In a component and connector system, self-configuration can have three different levels of granularity which includes the ability to add or remove connectors, add or remove components, and add or remove subsystems.
-Dr-BIP supports explicit addition and removal of both components and subsystems, but implicit addition and removal of connectors.
-The main advantage of relying on an implicit addition and removal of connectors is the ability to guarantee by construction specific configuration topologies.

 To capture the three levels of abstraction, we introduce motifs as primary structures to prescribe a self-configuring Dr-BIP system.
 A motif defines a set of components that evolve according to interaction and reconfiguration rules.
 A system is composed of multiple motifs that possibly share components and evolve